Page Contents

 Solar Bitcoin Mining

 It shouldn’t come as a surprise that Bitcoin mining can have negative impacts on our environment.
-In fact, Elon Musk himself has announced via Twitter: “We are concerned about the rapidly growing use of fossil fuels in Bitcoin mining”.
+In fact, Elon Musk himself has announced via Twitter: “We are concerned about climate change and the rapidly growing use of fossil fuels in Bitcoin mining”.
 Since then, many have wondered if solar-powered Bitcoin mining is an alternative to conventional mining, which relies on grid power to generate electricity.

 The amount of solar panels required to make Bitcoin is between 30 and 50 panels, but it all depends on the location you live in and the amount of electricity your mining equipment consumes.
-The majority of professional mining equipment draws around 3000 watts and consumes an average of 72 kWh per day.
+The majority of professional mining equipment draws around 3000 watts and a bitcoin miner consumes an average of 72 kWh per day.

 How much energy will it take to mine one bitcoin every day?

 According to the Digiconomist’s Bitcoin Energy Consumption Index, it requires 1,444 kWh to make a bitcoin transaction.
 This is quite a lot of energy.
-If we assume the cost average of US energy, which is 13.3 cents per kWh, the energy cost needed to create 1 bitcoin is:

 1544kWh * $0.13 equals $200.72